iiasa/GLOBIOM_doc/source/R.rst

 R console using ``install.packages("package")``.
 R Studio provides a convenient package manager that makes installing/removing packages even easier.

-Instead of installing individual packages, we recommend to simply install the `tidyverse <https://www.tidyverse.org/>`_ package collection.

-The one required package that needs special treatment is **gdxrrw**, a package to read/write GDX files from R. Please see the `gdxrrw installation instructions <https://support.gams.com/gdxrrw:interfacing_gams_and_r>`_ for details.

-**Beware:** recent versions of **gdxrrw** only work with recent versions of GAMS.
-If you are using an old GAMS and the package will install but won't work, try to downgrade to an earlier package version.

-**Beware:** on Windows installing the source package will not work unless you have a compiler installed, install a binary package instead.
-Binary packages are provided for specific operating systems and R versions, carefully select the appropriate package for download.
+To install required packages, please follow [this guidance](https://github.com/iiasa/xl2gdx#dependencies).

 Setting environment variables
 -----------------------------
-To invoke R from GAMS, GLOBIOM relies on the ``Rscript`` command being available.
-Check that you can invoke ``Rscript`` from the command line/shell.
-If you can, then GAMS too can find ``Rscript``.
-If you cannot, add the directory holding the ``Rscript`` binary/executable of your R installation to your ``PATH`` environment variable.

-GDXRRW needs to load GDX libraries from a GAMS system directory.
-GLOBIOM makes sure that it can, but if you want to use GDXRRW in your own scripts, issue ``help(igdx)`` in the R console and read carefully (after having installed and loaded the package).
-One of the methods described in that help page involves setting the ``R_GAMS_SYSDIR`` environment variable and passing an empty string as a first ``gamsSysDir`` parameter to ``igdx()``.
-To learn about setting environment variables, see below.

-The GAMS installation directory can typically be found at:
+To set the environment variables decribed in the guidance linked above, it is helpful to know that the GAMS installation directory can typically be found at:

-* ``C:\GAMS\win64\xy.z`` on Windows.
+* ``C:\GAMS\xy`` on Windows.
 * ``/opt/gams/gams`` on Linux.
 * ``/Applications/GAMSxy.z`` on MacOS.

 Windows 10
 ^^^^^^^^^^
-On Windows 10, you can edit ``PATH`` by searching for "env" in the Start Menu and selecting either **Edit environment variables for your account** or, if you have administrator rights or have the administrator password, **Edit the system environment variables** and also clicking the **Environment Variables...** button in the dialog that opens.
+On Windows 10, you can type "env" in the search field of the Start Menu and select either **Edit environment variables for your account** or, if you have administrator rights or have the administrator password, **Edit the system environment variables** and also clicking the **Environment Variables...** button in the dialog that opens.
-Next, select the ``Path`` variable from the bottom (System variables) or top (User variables) list, click the **Edit** utton, and then click **New** to add an entry with the directory where Rscript is located.
-This is typically something like ``C:\Program Files\R\R-4.0.3\bin\x64``.
-Determine the right location with the File Explorer, and make sure to pick the ``x64`` subdirectory holding the 64-bit executables if you have a 64-bit Windows installation.

 **Beware:** applications that are already running when you change environment variables will not see the changes and have to be restarted for the changes to take effect.

 **Beware:** if you edit the user variables (the top list) after having authenticated with the administrator password, they will apply to the administrator user account, not to your regular user account.

 Linux and MacOS
 ^^^^^^^^^^^^^^^